LITTLE RIVER SCHOOL

 Staff at Little River School are a dedicated group of professionals who continue to reflect on their practice and aim to enhance the teaching and the learning of students at every opportunity.
 High expectations in terms of not only academic achievement, but also behaviourally, ensure that high standards are maintained.
 We have recently become a school with a Restorative Justice focus for our behaviour management, aimed at putting right the wrongs, growing great relationships based on our values and catching children being good, rather than focusing on punishing children for learning mistakes.
 Respect is our main rule and we believe there is no place for bullying in our school and we will do our best to address issues as soon as they arise.
 Children are encouraged to notify a friend, senior buddy or a teacher as soon as they feel unsafe so we can help sort out problems.
 Teachers will often notify parents early on if there is an issue they feel needs addressing.
 Part of the way we like to work is to have face to face contact with our parents and build a successful partnership with families.
 Parents can play their part too in talking to the classroom teacher or principal when concerned about any issue.

 At every assembly, different children are given certificates not only for academic achievement, but also for positive citizenship.
-Awards at the end of the year are given for academic excellence (one for each year level), sporting excellence and Year 5/6 and 7/8 citizenship cups.
+Awards at the end of the year are given for academic excellence (one for each year level), sporting excellence and citizenship cups for standout Year 5/6 and 7/8 pupils.
 All children follow our school rules of respect people, respect property, respect yourself and respect the environment.

 Teaching and learning has come a long way in NZ over recent years.
 We are very proud of the way staff embrace changes so that we are right up with all that is new to improve the education for our children.
 One thing we will not compromise on though, is ensuring that Reading, Writing, and Maths remain at the forefront of all our development as a school.
 All teachers are expected to teach these subjects every day.
 Over recent years we have done a lot of work round personalized learning and the application of ICT into the classroom programme, our students have lots of talent in this area.